Ley789/SimpleRayTracer/Thesis/thesis.md

 by simply defining the rendering backend and the interpretation of the command line arguments to use these features.

+## Comparison with POV-Ray

+A comparison between a rendering of POV-Ray and the implemented raytracer is given in **FIGURE**.
+Both render the same scene and were executed on a machine with

+* CPU: **CPU**
+* GPU: **GPU**
+* OS: **OS**.

 # Conclusion and Further Work

+In this thesis we provided a alternative Backend for the DSL Diagrams.
+The Backend is a native renderer which implements the basic ray tracing algorithm.
+It supports different kinds of primitives as described in \autoref{primitives}.
+The implementation also provides a command-line Backend, which allows to define animations via Diagrams.
+It exploits functional properties to simplify modification of data structures and certain functions as described in \autoref{modules}.
+This removes the dependency on POV-Ray from Diagrams.

-Despite the fact that the DSL Diagrams is flexible and powerful in describing vector graphics, this cannot be utilized without a certain understanding of haskell and its abstraction system.
+Despite the fact that the DSL Diagrams is flexible and powerful in describing vector graphics, this cannot be utilized without a certain understanding of Haskell and its abstraction system.

 Ray tracing can be optimized in various ways.
 It would be interesting to use acceleration